markforster/Throttlade/docs/usage.md

 Rules are evaluated top‑down; the first match wins.
 New rules are added at the top.

-Header actions (top‑right of the Rules tab):
+Header actions/search (top of the Rules tab):
+- Search box: Filter rules by pattern, method (GET/POST/Any), or match mode (Regex/Wildcard).
+Case-insensitive; supports phrases with quotes and exclusions with a leading `-` (e.g., `-regex`).
 - Manage order: Opens a drag‑and‑drop modal to reorder rules.
 See Ordering below.
 - Filter by method: Funnel icon opens a menu with checkboxes for GET/POST/PUT/PATCH/DELETE and Clear / Select all.
 - Add rule: Opens the Add/Edit modal.